laffan/psd-to-phaser/generator/README.md

-# PSD to JSON Generator
+# Generator

-This tool processes specially structured Photoshop (PSD) files, outputting individual image files, x/y points, bounded zones and tilesets, along with a JSON blob that describes it all.
-There's even an additional PNG optimization step if you're the sort of person who'd be in to that.
+The generator processes Photoshop (PSD) files in to optimized assets and an accompanying "data.json" file that describes how the assets appeared in the original document.

 ## Installation